Decoding 17 in Hexadecimal: A Deep Dive into Number Systems and Their Applications

 Q: Why is hexadecimal used instead of decimal or binary in computing?

 A: Hexadecimal offers a convenient compromise.
-Binary is the native language of computers but is too lengthy for humans.
-Decimal is human-friendly but doesn't map efficiently to binary.
+Because of that, binary is the native language of computers but is too lengthy for humans.
+Worth adding: decimal is human-friendly but doesn't map efficiently to binary.
 Hexadecimal provides a compact representation closely related to binary, making it ideal for both computers and humans.

 Q: How do I convert a decimal number to hexadecimal?

 A: One method is repeated division by 16.
 Divide the decimal number by 16.
 The remainder is the least significant hexadecimal digit.
-Repeat the process with the quotient until the quotient is 0.
+So repeat the process with the quotient until the quotient is 0.
 The remainders, read from bottom to top, form the hexadecimal equivalent.

 Q: How do I convert a hexadecimal number to decimal?